-- 2. Unfasten the 2 nuts and washers holding the sightglass assembly to the casing front panel. - 3.
-When fixing the new assembly ensure that the parts are in the correct order.
-The frame must have the return edge at the bottom. - Retighten the 2 nuts to ensure an airtight seal.
+- 1. Refer to Frame 51. - 2.
+Unfasten the 2 nuts and washers holding the sightglass assembly to the casing front panel. - When fixing the new assembly ensure that the parts are in the correct order.
+The frame must have the return edge at the bottom - Retighten the 2 nuts to ensure an airtight seal.
 Do NOT overtighten. - 6.
 Replace the boiler casing.